Non-archimedean SYZ fibrations via tropical contractions

 Let $k$ be an algebraically closed field of characteristic $0$.
 We set $R:=k\ldd t \rdd$ and $K:=k \lbb t \rbb$.
 Let further $d$ and $r$ be positive integers.
 Consider a free $\bZ$-module $M$ of rank $d+r$ and its dual lattice $N:=\Hom(M, \bZ)$.
 We set $M_\bR:=M \otimes_\bZ \bR$ and $N_\bR:=N \otimes_\bZ \bR=\Hom(M, \bR)$.
 Let $\Delta \subset M_\bR$ be a reflexive polytope, and $\Delta =\Delta_1+ \cdots + \Delta_r$ be a nef partition.
 From these with some additional data, Gross \cite{MR2198802} constructed a toric degeneration $f \colon \scX \to \Spec R$ of Calabi--Yau complete intersections of Batyrev--Borisov, and its dual intersection complex $B^{\check{h}}_\nabla$ equipped with an integral affine structure with singularities.
 Let $f' \colon X \to \Spec K$ be the base change of the toric degeneration $f \colon \scX \to \Spec R$ to $K$.
 The tropicalization $\trop(X)$ of $X$ is defined as the image of the Berkovich analytification $X^{\an}$ of $X$ by the tropicalization map $\trop$.
 In the previous work \cite{Yam21}, the author showed that one has $B^{\check{h}}_\nabla \subset \trop (X)$, and there exists a proper continuous map called a tropical contraction

-which preserves the integral affine structures (\cite[Theorem 1.2]{Yam21}).
+which preserves the integral affine structures (\cite[Theorem 1.2]{Yam21}\footnote{Throughout the article, we refer to arXiv version 2 of \cite{Yam21}; the numbering may change in later revisions.}).
 The sheaves of integral affine functions on tropical spaces are regarded as the structure sheaves in tropical geometry.
 In this sense, one can say that the tropical contraction $\delta$ is a \emph{morphism of tropical spaces} (cf.~\cite[Remark 3.27]{Yam21}).
 We refer the reader to \cite[Section 3]{Yam21} for more details about tropical contractions.
 The construction of the tropical contraction $\delta$ is briefly recalled in \pref{sc:contraction}.